Elon Musk Is Maybe, Actually, Strangely, Going to Do This Mars Thing

 Musk now says that Starship could land people on the moon in 2024, and take them to Mars within the decade.
 He is famous for his aspirational, and usually unrealistic, timelines.
 But the Starship project could bring humankind closer than it has been in 50 years to reaching another world again.
 If the idea of SpaceX sending people to the moon, let alone Mars, seemed like an abstraction a decade ago, then a decade from now, it might seem like a given.

 Twenty years ago, if people were familiar with Elon Musk, they knew him as the nerdy powerhouse behind a couple of internet companies—Zip2, a software company that was eventually folded into the AltaVista search engine, and X.com, an online bank that eventually merged with PayPal.
 In 2002, after the entrepreneur from South Africa had sold off one business and left the other, a friend asked what he wanted to do next.
 Space exploration, Musk said—he’d always been interested in that.
 Born in 1971, the year of the third moon landing, Musk assumed that NASA had a plan to reach Mars, and soon.
-When he went searching for a schedule on NASA’s website, he told Wired in 2012, he found that NASA had no plans, nor a big enough budget for an Apollo-style rush to reach the red planet.
+When he went searching for a schedule on NASA’s website, he told Wired in 2012, he found that the agency had no plans, nor a big enough budget for an Apollo-style rush to reach the red planet.
 “At first I thought, jeez, maybe I’m just looking in the wrong place!
 Why was there no plan, no schedule?”
 Musk said in the interview.
 “There was nothing.”

 There had been a moment, after the moon landings, when the rest of the solar system had suddenly felt within reach, Mars especially.
 Even some of the Apollo astronauts had thought so, and had held out hope for a Mars mission.
 Instead, they became the last people to travel beyond low-Earth orbit.
 In the decades that followed, a wonderful assortment of space probes ventured into the solar system, to Mars and Saturn and Pluto, but human beings remained close to home, flying shuttles and building space stations.